paveltimofeev/screens.io/tasklist.md

 - **------------ MVP MILESTONE ------------**

+- **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)
+- Organize AWS Policies names, s3 buckets names
 - Use `backstop reference` for generation default reference on save/preview scenario
 - Backend: add retries to S3Adapter or ensure that aws lib already provides it.
 - [Bug] Frontend: Seems that date in Job Page title does not respect summer/winter time
 - Frontend: JobPage: Case Card have to have NotApproved/Approving/Approved states (or maybe None/Running/Passed/Failed/Approving/Approved)
 - Frontend: Scenario Page - add Overview(Summary) with reference image
-- **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)
-- Frontend: card-sm & card-lg should looks the same, they have too different styles now.
 - [Security] Backend: Do not store authConfig login/password in plain text (need to encrypt/decrypt them).
 Do not transfer them to UI.
 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)
 - [Bug] Scenarios with url without protocol (https:// or http://) fails and stucks